sumnerevans/sumnerevans.com/content/new-england-trip/new-york-2.md

 rivals have offices within a few hundred metres of each other.
 We began by joining a guided tour of the center (also on the New York Pass).
 The guide explained some of the history of the building and of the Rockefeller family.
-I’ll summarize it here,
+I'll summarize it here,

 Essentially John D. Rockefeller got really rich on oil with the Standard Oil Company.
 The government forced him to split his company because at that point he controlled vast portions of the oil industry in the United States.
 The companies that broke off became big in their own right (Exon and Chevron).
-Rockefeller had stock in all of the break-off companies and he died with a net worth of something to the order of \$300 billion of today’s dollars.
+Rockefeller had stock in all of the break-off companies and he died with a net worth of something to the order of $300 billion of today’s dollars.
 Rockefeller was the richest person in US history.
 His son, John D. Rockefeller Jr. (Junior) inherited the entirety of his fathers fortune.
 It was Junior who built the Rockefeller Center.
 He